youtype/boto3_stubs_docs/mypy_boto3_iam/service_resource.md

 #### AccountPasswordPolicy.delete method

-Deletes the password policy for the AWS account.
+Deletes the password policy for the account.

 Type annotations for `boto3.resource("iam").delete` method.